 The ratio of components varies, with many older recipes calling for equal parts scotch and vermouth and many newer recipes opting for a two-to-one build.
-This recipe puts more emphasis on the whisky, letting it rise to the front so none of its nuance is lost.
+This recipe puts emphasis on the whisky, letting it rise to the front so none of its nuance is lost.

-Mix up a Rob Roy with different scotches and vermouths, and find the recipe you like best.
-If you want to keep experimenting, you can even try a Perfect Rob Roy, which calls for equal parts sweet and dry vermouth.
+Mix a Rob Roy with different scotches and vermouths, and find the recipe you like best.
+If you want to keep experimenting, you can try a Perfect Rob Roy, which calls for equal parts sweet and dry vermouth.
 Or add a dash of Bénédictine liqueur to make it a Bobby Burns.
 No matter how often you stray, you’re likely to keep coming back to the original.
 Stirred with ice and served in a stemmed glass with a brandied cherry, the cocktail is flavorful, rich and warming.
 It’s a drink that demands contemplation, so find a comfortable perch and savor it slowly.

 Click Play to See This Rob Roy Cocktail Recipe Come Together

-- 2 ounces scotch whisky
+2 ounces scotch

-- 3/4 ounce sweet vermouth
+3/4 ounce sweet vermouth

-- 3 dashes Angostura bitters
+3 dashes Angostura bitters

-- Garnish: brandied cherry
+Garnish: brandied cherries

-Add all the ingredients into a mixing glass with ice and stir until well-chilled.
+Add the scotch, sweet vermouth and bitters into a mixing glass with ice and stir until well-chilled.

-Strain into a chilled cocktail glass.
+Strain into a chilled Nick & Nora or cocktail glass.

-Garnish with 2 speared brandied cherries.
+Garnish with speared brandied cherries.